kdadabhoy/to-9km-and-beyond/README.md

 7. ```bool isWingPossible() const;```
     - The goal of this function was to see if the wing would be able to withstand the root bending moment (and possibly takeoff considerations).
     - This function depends on functions from the Wing Class to calculate the moment of inertia.
-    - Three attempts were made at implementing this function with three different methods (all within the code, 2/3 commented out) - mainly differing in how they approx the inertia at the root of the wing.
+    - Three attempts were made at implementing this function with three different methods (all within the code, 2/3 commented out) - mainly differing in how they approximate the inertia at the root of the wing.
 The results of these implementations were fairly useless (some methods gave unreasonably high estimates, some gave unreasonable low estimates)
         - A MIT Lab had an empirical equation for inertia  that involved using airfoil characteristics (which this class is robust enough to implement)
         - A method of calculating the inertia caused by the caps in the wing (assuming their characteristics and scaling based on rootChord)
             - Multiple Airplane design books (structure design mainly) made claims along the lines that the caps account for most of the inertia in the wing.